krzysztofminko/BattleSupplies/README.md

 ![](Screens/anim01.gif)

-Click here to see some footage:
+Click here to see some new footage:
 [![Click here to see some footage!](https://img.youtube.com/vi/WrvK9hc8w20/0.jpg)](https://www.youtube.com/watch?v=WrvK9hc8w20)

 ## Note